-The secondary message is more specific since it aims to influence a particular
+- The secondary message is more specific since it aims to influence a particular target audience.

-Specialized Training Materials 21 for Child Protection Staff target audience.
 You should prepare secondary messages for all actors that you consider as a primary target audience, as well as other important stakeholders.
-You are likely to use these messages in your bilateral meetings with these actors.

-- The secondary message should be consistent with your primary message but should include more details.
+You are likely to use these messages in your bilateral meetings with these actors. - The secondary message should be consistent with your primary message but should include more details.
 Here are three steps to help you create a secondary advocacy message: - 1) Start with a statement that captures the audience's particular interests.
 (In this example, the primary target is the Government of a country experiencing armed conflict)